top of page

 Tell us about the colors on your palette and anything that inspired you.

-You painted a whole series on sheet music.
+You painted an entire series on sheet music.
 How important is music to your work?

 Music is a monster and a hummingbird.
 No other art form touches me as quickly, directly and immediately as music.
 Music manipulates me like no other medium.
 It penetrates my body and immediately sets me in motion.